hrishim/llvl_prog1_book/src/c_variables.md

 int l,m,n;        // defining 3 variables l, m, and n in one line
 ```

 Variables are labels to memory locations.
 In our programs, once we define them, we can assign values to them, and also overwrite existing values by assigning the variable a new value.
 All variables must be declared before use.
-A declaration specifies the type of the variable (therefore it's size in memory) and the name of the variable.
+A declaration specifies the type of the variable (therefore its size in memory) and the name of the variable.
 Variables may be optionally initialized at the time of declaration.
 It is considered good programming practice to initialize variables.

 ```c
 int x = 5;